jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 It was not.

 It was a present.
-An Edible Arrangement, in fact.
-I feel bad that I can't remember the claim or the lady.
-It was just a typical claim to me.
-But she was very appreciative and sent in a present.
+An Edible Arrangement, from a thankful insured.
+It happened a few times a year.
+I feel bad that I can't remember the claim or the lady, he thanked me for helping her out.

-It did happen sometimes.
-One adjuster, Susan, got a bunch.
+I can re-create the claim process though.

+I'm almost positive that she had the other drivers information.
+She knew where she wanted her repairs done.
+She was happy with the new Toyota Camry for her rental car.
+The other driver reported their claim too.
+Both drivers had the same version of events.
+Liability was easy to confirm.

+All I did was assess this information after everyone did their part.

-The point is, most claims went fine—it's just many had problems that clogged up the system.
-And those angry people called often.
+The point is, claims are collaborations, and often went fine—it's just problems caused by insureds, adjusters, and others could easily clogged up the system.
+And those angry people called especially often.

 In the vein of happy customers, here's a funny fact I love to share with everyone, especially people who love or hate new technology.